Have you committed an offence? What is the penalty?

 rychlá jízda, přestupek

-The principles and instruments of administrative punishment are to some extent similar to the principles and sanctions in criminal proceedings, but they are usually much more lenient, given the lower social danger of offences.
+The principles and tools of administrative sentencing are somewhat similar to those of the criminal process, but are usually much more lenient due to the lower social risk of offences.
 The basic rule is to assess each offence individually, taking into account its gravity, consequences, the circumstances in which it was committed, the degree of culpability and the motives.

 Are you solving a similar problem?